edwinm/Shadow-animation-jQuery-plugin/README.md

 # Shadow animation jQuery plugin

 Enhances the jQuery animate function with shadow animations.
-You can animate color, the x- and y-offset, the blur radius and spread radius.
+You can animate color, the x and y offset, the blur radius and spread radius.

 See [Shadow animation jQuery plugin](http://www.bitstorm.org/jquery/shadow-animation/) for more information.